inblockio/aqua-container/README.md

 1) [DONE] Upload Aqua-Chain for verification
 2) [DONE] Verification of Aqua-Chain (print to console)
 3) [DONE] Display verification results on the website
-4) [ONGOING] Independent upload for verification.
+4) [DONE] Independent upload for verification.
 Show verification with detailed verification details.

 Pages:
 1) [DONE][v1.2] Hasher